 This question has different nuances.
 Most of the world speaks English in business, but is it their first language?
 Communication problems can cause hours or even weeks of work that goes in the wrong direction.

 More importantly, do they speak the language of your business, your industry?
 If the marketing agency you choose writes anything on your behalf then this can be a problem.
 Every industry has its jargon and tone.
-You don’t want social media or website updates to come across as out of touch.
+You don’t want your companies social media or website updates to come across as out of touch.

 Do people in your sector of the oil and gas industry have good B.S. sensors?
 We know that they do!